hackclub/jams-bounty/jams/Make_a_Kernel.md

 - What platforms will be supported (i.e., MacOS, Windows, Chromebook, Mobile, Browser, etc)?

-The project can be completed on platforms that support the Zig programming language.
-This includes platforms such as MacOS, Windows, Linux, and others where Zig is compatible.
-This project was tested to work fully on Linux and Windows.
+This project can only be followed on Linux

 - How will you allow Club Leaders to add their own project to the Jam presentation (giving them a sense of ownership over the meeting)?